bongiozzo/musica_mustdie/output/band_grandmagus.md

 # Grand Magus

-Дискография
+## Дискография

-"Grand Magus" 2001, Heavy Metal
+### "Grand Magus" 2001, Heavy Metal

+1.Gauntlet
+2. Legion
+3. Never Learned
+4. Black Hound of Vengeance
+5. Coat of Arms
+6. Generator
+7. Wheel of Time
+8. Lodbrok
+9. Black Hole
+10. Mountain of Power

-"Monument" 2003, Heavy Metal
+### "Monument" 2003, Heavy Metal

+1. Ulvaskall (Vargr)
+2. Summer Solstice
+3. Brotherhood of Sleep
+4. Baptised In Fire
+5. Chooser of the Slain (Valfader)
+6. Food of the Gods
+7. He Who Seeks Shall Find

-"Wolf's Return" 2005, Heavy Metal
+### "Wolf's Return" 2005, Heavy Metal

-"Iron Will" 2008, Heavy Metal
+### "Iron Will" 2008, Heavy Metal

+1. Like the Oar Strikes the Water
+2. Fear Is the Key
+3. Hovding
+4. Iron Will
+5. Silver Into Steel
+6. The Shadow Knows
+7. Self Deceiver
+8. Beyond Good and Evil
+9. I Am the North

-"Hammer Of The North" 2010, Heavy Metal
+### "Hammer Of The North" 2010, Heavy Metal

+1. I, the Jury
+2. Hammer of the North
+3. Black Sails
+4. Mountains be my Throne
+5. Northern Star
+6. The Lord of Lies
+7. At Midnight They'll Get Wise
+8. Bond of Blood
+9. Savage Tales
+10. Raven's Guide Our Way

-"The Hunt" 2012, Heavy Metal
+### "The Hunt" 2012, Heavy Metal

+1. Starlight Slaughter	04:19
+2. Sword of the Ocean	04:28
+3. Valhalla Rising	04:51
+4. Storm King	04:23
+5. Silver Moon	04:43
+6. The Hunt	05:24
+7. Son of the Last Breath Part I: Nattf&#246;dd Part II: Vederg&#228;llning	06:49
+8. Iron Hand	03:44
+9. Draks&#229;dd	05:48

-"Triumph And Power" 2014, Heavy Metal
+### "Triumph And Power" 2014, Heavy Metal

+1. On Hooves of Gold  05:24
+2. Steel Versus Steel  05:19
+3. Fight  04:06
+4. Triumph and Power  04:52
+5. Dominator  04:20
+6. Arv  01:57   instrumental
+7. Holmgang  03:38
+8. The Naked and the Dead  03:02
+9. Ymer  02:54   instrumental
+10. The Hammer Will Bite  06:54
+Bonus track:
+11. Blackmoon (03:45)

-"Sword Songs" 2016, Heavy Metal
+### "Sword Songs" 2016, Heavy Metal

 ## Отношения с другими группами